Afghan president names council for peace deal with Taliban | International

 The government appears adamant to secure freedom for the soldiers.
 Javid Faisal, spokesman for the National Security Advisor's office, tweeted there are no changes to the plan.
 "The Taliban will have to release our commandos held by them before the government resumes the release of the remaining 320 Taliban prisoners," he said.

-The US-Taliban deal is aimed at ending America's war in Afghanistan — a conflict that began shortly after the September 11 attacks and toppled the Taliban regime, which had harbored al-Qaida leader Osama bin Laden.
+The US-Taliban deal is aimed at ending America's war in Afghanistan — a conflict that began shortly after the Sept.
+11 attacks and toppled the Taliban regime, which had harbored al-Qaida leader Osama bin Laden.
 US troops have already started leaving Afghanistan, and by November, fewer than 5,000 troops are expected to still be in the country.
-That's down from nearly 13,000 when the US-Taliban agreement was signed February 29.
+That's down from nearly 13,000 when the U.S.-Taliban agreement was signed Feb.
+29.

 Attacks, however, have continued unabated, with civilians bearing the brunt of the violence.
 On Friday, roadside bombs struck vehicles carrying civilians in separate attacks in southern Afghanistan, killing 14 people, including three children.
 No one has so far claimed responsibility for those bombings.